Chrissy Metz Talks Being Plus On Prime-Time TV In

 For all of mainstream media’s demonstrable embrace of body diversity, there’s been little visible change at this point.
-But look around the landscape of this year's TV debuts, and you’ll see a heartening shift via one woman in particular: Chrissy Metz.
+But look around the landscape of this season’s network TV debuts, and you’ll see a heartening shift via one woman in particular: Chrissy Metz.

-Metz stars in one of this year’s most exciting new dramas, This Is Us, which premiered last week on Channel 4.
+Metz stars in one of this year’s most exciting new dramas, This Is Us, which premiered on NBC September 20.
 Her character, Kate, promises to be one of the most poignant and relatable roles on prime time.
 But on top of that: Metz is a plus-size woman in a leading role.
 As Kate, she is neither punchline nor victim.

-Metz stars in one of this year’s most exciting new dramas, This Is Us, which premiered last week on Channel 4.
+Metz stars in one of this year’s most exciting new dramas, This Is Us, which premiered on NBC September 20.
 Her character, Kate, promises to be one of the most poignant and relatable roles on prime time.
 But on top of that: Metz is a plus-size woman in a leading role.
 As Kate, she is neither punchline nor victim.

 Advertisement